Mini-literature review

 Need to know

-This document is meant to help focus your studies for written exams and STEP 1.
+This document is meant to help focus your studies for written exams and Step 1.
 Terms will be added throughout the year (i.e., this list is iterative and will change).
-Calculation and application of quantifying “risk” Yes, you should be able to set up a 2×2 table.
-Risk ratios (calculate) Odds ratio (calculate) Attack rate […]
+PICO framework You should have a good grasp of how PICO works and why it’s a useful framework.
+Study design Be able to compare the […]

 Training for responsible conduct of research (aka CITI training)